OpenC3/docs.openc3.com/_docs_v5/1_getting_started/installation.md

 ### CLONE PROJECT

-With the OpenC3 5.0.9 release we recommend using the project template to get started.
+Since the OpenC3 5.0.9 release we recommend using the project template to get started.

         git clone https://github.com/openc3/openc3-project.git tutorial